jefftranter/6502/asm/jmon/README.txt

 COPY:       C <START> <END> <DEST>

 Copy memory from START through END to DEST.
-Range can overlap but start address must be < end address.
+Range can overlap but start address must be <= end address.

 DUMP:       D <START>

-Dump mempory in hex and ASCII a screen at a time.
+Dump memory in hex and ASCII a screen at a time.

 FILL:       F <START> <END> <DATA>

-Fill a range of memory with a byte pattern.
+Fill a range of memory with a 16-bit pattern.

 HEX TO DEC  H <ADDRESS>